hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

 ## Add user in Casdoor

-Now you have the application, but not a user.
-That means you need to create a user and assign the role.
+Now you have the application running, but you must create a user and assign them a role next.

 Go to the “Users” page and click on “Add user” in the top right corner.
 That opens a new page where you can add the new user.